rebeccabernie/Neo4j-TimetablingSystem/DesignDocument.md

 Similarly, student groups can easily find out what module they have in what room and with what lecturer.

 When dealing with lectures and how to differentiate them from practicals when searching, I decided to use the Year Group node to represent the year as a whole.
 The entire year group has the same lectures, but not necessarily the same lab groups.
-I had considered simply tying all lab groups to a lecture, but felt that it made the database more cluttered and slightly less searchable.
+I had considered simply tying all lab groups to a lecture, but felt that it would have made the database more cluttered and slightly less searchable.
 By tying the year group to lectures, you can easily search for *just* lectures or *just* practicals.
 For example:

 	match (c:Course)-[o:ON]-(d:Day)-[h:HAS]-(m:Module)-[i:IN]-(r:Room) where h.type = "Lecture" and i.type = "Lecture" return *

 ![Just Lectures](https://github.com/rebeccabernie/TimetablingSystem/blob/master/QueryScreenshots/alllectures.png "Just Lectures")

-I had considered storing time slots as nodes, but felt this would have made things too complicated due to the amount of time slots as well as timeslots overlapping every day.
+I had considered storing time slots as nodes, but felt this would have made things too complicated due to the amount of time slots as well as time slots overlapping every day.
 In the end I opted for making timeslots a property on relationships, along with type (lecture or practical) and duration.
 This makes it much easier to grab more information from the database, with smaller queries.
 For example, to see all Group A Labs for the week all you need to run is:

 	match (g:Group{group:"Gr A"})-[o:ON]-(d:Day)-[h:HAS]-(m)-[i:IN]-(r) where h.group = "A" and i.group = "A" return *